From the Boltzmann equation to the incompressible Navier-Stokes equations on the torus: a quantitative error estimate: Abstract

 \section{Abstract}

-We investigate the Boltzmann Equation, depending on the Knudsen number, in the Navier-Stokes perturbative setting on the torus.
-Using hypocoercivity, we derive a new proof of existence and exponential decay for the solutions of this perturbed equation, with explicit regularity bounds and rates of convergence.
+We investigate the Boltzmann equation, depending on the Knudsen number, in the Navier-Stokes perturbative setting on the torus.
+Using hypocoercivity, we derive a new proof of existence and exponential decay for solutions close to a global equilibrium, with explicit regularity bounds and rates of convergence.
 These results are uniform in the Knudsen number and thus allow us to obtain a strong derivation of the incompressible Navier-Stokes equations as the Knudsen number tends to $0$.
-Moreover, our method shows that the smaller the Knudsen number, the less control on the $v$-derivatives of the initial perturbation is needed to have existence and decay.
-It is also used to deal with other kinetic models.
-Finally, we show that the study of this hydrodynamical limit is rather different on the torus than the already proven convergences in the whole space as it requires averaging in time, unless the initial layer conditions are satisfied.
+Moreover, our method is also used to deal with other kinetic models.
+Finally, we show that the study of the hydrodynamical limit is rather different on the torus than the one already proved in the whole space as it requires averaging in time, unless the initial layer conditions are satisfied.